How to Repot a Cactus Plant (An Easy Step-by-Step Guide)

 4. Put the Cactus in the New Pot

-Once you’ve trimmed the roots, place the cactus in the new pot.
+Once you’ve trimmed the roots, carefully place the cactus in the new pot.

-Make sure it’s sitting at the same depth as it was in the old pot and that the plant is centered in the pot.
+Make sure it’s positioned at the same depth as it was in the old pot, and that the plant is centered within the new pot.

-Fill in around the roots with more of the potting mix, using your fingers to pack it in place lightly.
+Gently fill the gaps around the roots with more potting mix, lightly packing it in place using your fingers.

-Don’t pack it too tightly, though, as this can damage the roots.
+Avoid packing it too tightly, as excessive pressure can harm the delicate roots.

-Cacti don’t need a lot of water, so only add enough potting mix to cover the roots.
+Cacti require minimal watering, so only add enough potting mix to cover the roots.

 5. Place the New Pot in a Bright Location

-After you’ve repotted the cactus, find a sunny location for it to live.
+After you’ve repotted the cactus, find a sunny location for it to live in.

 Cacti need at least six hours of sunlight each day, so a south- or west-facing window is ideal.